smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-23-choropleths.markdown

 #### Prepare the data

-At the moment we do not have interesting data to use for the chopleth.
+At the moment we do not have interesting data to use for the choropleth.
 Let's fix that.

 to start with we can use the LSOA data available in the [Leeds Observatory](http://observatory.leeds.gov.uk/dataviews/view?viewId=235).
 I've downloaded in csv format the ```LSOA subset: Leeds```